Ampter/Telegram-weather-bot/README.md

 # 🌤️ Telegram Weather Bot

-A production-ready Telegram bot that provides real-time weather updates and 3-day forecasts using the OpenWeather API.
+A Telegram bot that provides real-time weather updates and 3-day forecasts using the OpenWeather API.
 Built with Python, `python-telegram-bot` v20 (async), and Docker.

 ## 🚀 Features